aivanzhang/data_checks/README.md

     def my_first_helper_function(self):
         # This function will not be run as a rule
-        raise Exception("This function will should not be run as a rule")
+        raise Exception("This function should not be run as a rule")

     @classmethod
     def defined_rules(cls) -> list[str]: